Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 17.29.23 UTC
+- WIB: Jumat, 3 Oktober 2025 18.21.34 UTC
-- WITA: Jumat, 3 Oktober 2025 18.29.23 UTC
+- WITA: Jumat, 3 Oktober 2025 19.21.34 UTC
-- WIT: Jumat, 3 Oktober 2025 19.29.23 UTC
+- WIT: Jumat, 3 Oktober 2025 20.21.34 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude